nberlette/nx/docs/shared/nx-plugin.md

 ### Custom Preset

 At its core a preset is a generator, which we can create inside of a plugin.
-If you **don't** have an existing plugin you can create one by running
+If you **don't** have an existing plugin, you can create one by running:

 ```bash
   npx create-nx-plugin my-org --pluginName my-plugin
 ```

-To create our preset inside of our plugin we can run
+To create our preset inside of our plugin we can run:

 ```bash
   nx generate @nrwl/nx-plugin:generator --name=preset --project=happynrwl
 ```

-> Note: the word `preset` is required for the name of this generator
+> Note: the `--name=preset` argument is required for this generator.

 You should have a similar structure to this: